Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The fourteenth file is the automation of the command chgrp group owner filename The fifteenth file is the automation of the command chown -hR owner:group owner working directory ./ The sixteenth file is the automation of the command chown -h owner:group owner filename
+The fourteenth file is the automation of the command chgrp group owner filename The fifteenth file is the automation of the command chown -hR owner:group owner working directory ./ The sixteenth file is the automation of the command chown -h owner:group owner filename The seventeenth file is the automation of the command chown --from=owner new owner filename